Thomas Albrecht: Awards and honors

-In 2019 Albrecht-Schönzart was awarded the Glenn T. Seaborg Award in Nuclear Chemistry for outstanding contributions to nuclear and radiochemistry at the American Chemical Society meeting in Orlando, Florida.
+In 2019 Prof. Albrecht was awarded the Glenn T. Seaborg Award in Nuclear Chemistry for outstanding contributions to nuclear and radiochemistry at the American Chemical Society meeting in Orlando, Florida.
 The focus of this award was his group's discovery of a fundamental break in the chemistry of actinides that begins at californium.
 His group is responsible for the majority of transuranium single crystal structures and was the first to apply the use of microdiffraction techniques to compounds of these elements.
 His team was also the first to report the single crystal structure of a berkelium compound.
 He was in 2015 elected as a fellow of the Royal Society of Chemistry for contributions including his pioneering work on californium.
-In 2018, Albrecht-Schönzart was elected a fellow of the American Association for the Advancement of Science and was the preceptor for the ACS Nobel Signature Prize for Graduate Education in Chemistry.
+In 2018, Prof. Albrecht was elected a fellow of the American Association for the Advancement of Science and was the preceptor for the ACS Nobel Signature Prize for Graduate Education in Chemistry.
 He has delivered a number of important endowed lectures throughout the world including the Gerhard and Lisolette Closs Memorial Lecture at the University of Chicago and the George Fischer Baker Lecture at Cornell University.
+In 2024, he was awarded the M. J. Buerger Award for contributions of exceptional distinction in areas of interest to the American Crystallographic Association.